 All provisionally registered pharmacists are encouraged to register with the IFPP irrespective of their employment status or the sector the practice.

-If you are currently awaiting employment or are waiting to re-sit the GPhC registration assessment and are not eligible to become a provisionally registered pharmacist, you can still register with the IFPP to access some elements of the programme.
+If you are currently awaiting employment or are waiting to re-sit the GPhC registration assessment in England, and are not eligible to become a provisionally registered pharmacist, you can still register with the IFPP to access some elements of the programme.

 Please see the eligibility flow diagram, published at the bottom of the page for further information.